The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Regulatory Services option).

 On small toys these marks may be on:

 Warnings & instructions

 Some toys must come with warnings and instructions about precautions that need to be taken to ensure safe use.
 Special warnings are required as follows (and where specific instructions are required, you should seek further advice or refer directly to the Regulations):

-Toys that are second-hand are covered by the General Product Safety Regulations 2005 - rather than the Toys (Safety) Regulations 2011 - and as such do not need to be labelled with the CE mark or the address of the manufacturer or distributor, although they must still be safe.
+Toys that are second-hand are covered by the General Product Safety Regulations 2005 - rather than the Toys (Safety) Regulations 2011 - and as such do not need to be labelled with the CE mark or the address of the manufacturer / importer, although they must still be safe.
 The special warnings and instructions (see above) are required for both second-hand and new toys.

 You are advised to only sell second-hand toys that are CE marked, contain any relevant instructions or warnings and have been checked for any obvious faults.

 When you have reason to believe a toy is unsafe and presents a risk - for example, you receive a complaint that a toy has injured a child - you must:

 Your local trading standards service may request cooperation in relation to any action undertaken.

 You must ensure that whilst a toy is under your responsibility the conditions under which it is stored or transported will not jeopardise the toy's safety.

 Finally, for a period of 10 years, you must be able to identify the business that supplied you with the toy (in other words, you need to keep invoices etc).